Patient Portal Software Development: Complete Guide for 2025

 Chief Product Officer at athenahealth

-Healthcare organizations are moving to trying to provide an ideal digital experience for patients.
+Healthcare organizations are moving to try to provide an ideal digital experience for patients.
 Instead of the digital being secondary, people are creating and making it the primary way in which patients can do everything from schedule, register, and get access to all of their clinical information.

 Before you create a custom medical portal software, you should be aware of two main types of patient engagement portals:

-• A standalone system
+• Standalone system

-• An integrated service
+• Integrated service

 Let’s consider them in detail.